Tourism in El Salvador: Beaches

 El Salvador also has plentiful sunlight and beaches.
 Some of the areas most visited by tourists are those of La Libertad, in the central region of the country.
 There are a number of beaches and a variety of hotels and restaurants.

 Beaches like El Tunco or El Sunzal are used for surfing.
-Some Europeans and Americans have visited for the Salvadoran waves, ranked among the best in the world for surfing..
-The Jiquilisco Bay located in the Usulután, is one of the most heavenly attractions in the country for its natural diversity.
+The Jiquilisco Bay located in the Usulután, is one of the most sought-after destinations in the country for its natural diversity.

 Environmental aspects

-However, in recent decades, biodiversity and ecological balance of the country have suffered due to the harsh impacts of urban planning and pollution.
+In recent decades, biodiversity and ecological balance of the country have suffered due to the harsh impacts of urban planning and pollution.
 The increasing population concentration in urban areas has led to an increased bonding of the population in the South and Southwest regions of the country (especially in the Metropolitan Area of San Salvador).
 These areas are a fragile ecosystem, because they channel and feed the aquifers of the southern corridor of the country, limiting the flow of water from underground sources.

 The main causes of pollution in El Salvador are mainly transportation, industry, controlled burning, and garbage incineration (about half of the garbage collected in the metropolitan area of San Salvador is not recycled).
 Furthermore, the vast majority of households use firewood for cooking.

-El Salvador must work to create, in cooperation with the other neighboring countries, a healthy and sustainable biosphere that maintains endangered species.

 Lately, El Salvador has had a significant growth in the field of renewable energy, specifically with hydroelectric and geothermal power, as organizations and the government are working to conserve and reforest the country.